ExpressionEngine/ExpressionEngine-User-Guide/docs/member/member-roles-tags.md

     member_id="147"

 Specifies a particular member's information to display.
-By default (if you do not include the member_id parameter, the tag will simply display information pertaining to the currently logged-in user.
+By default (if you do not include the `member_id`` parameter), the tag will simply display information pertaining to the currently logged-in user.

 ### Variables